LABOUR SUPPORT

 Various Positions for opening the pelvic outlet and pushing:

-Side, All fours, seated or standing squat, hanging squat, kneeling, standing one leg elevated, back with runway
+Side, All fours, seated or standing squat, hanging squat, kneeling, standing one leg elevated, back with a runway.

 SPECIAL CIRCUMSTANCES:

-Labour is intense and frequent but not creating much change
+Labour is intense and frequent, but progress is (relatively) slow

 Address their mindset & create balance in the body/ pelvis